 Publisher: Humble Bundle

 Forager is a crafting/survival game set in a colorful 2D open-world.
-In it, you’re tasked with gathering enough resources to construct a humble base which can be expanded with new amenities.
+In it, you’re tasked with gathering enough resources to construct a humble base that can be expanded with new amenities.

-As you continue exploring, you’ll encounter a number of biomes filled with different puzzles to solve, dungeons to raid, and secrets to discover.
+As you continue exploring, you’ll encounter several biomes filled with different puzzles to solve, dungeons to raid, and secrets to discover.
 The game features 64 different skills for you to master using a free-form upgrade system that allows you to tailor your experience to fit your preferred playstyle.

 The game offers a lot of flexibility in terms of how you choose to spend your days, allowing you to focus on doing the activities you enjoy most.
 Over the in-game years, you’ll get to know the community of Stardew Valley pretty well, forming relationships that can leave a lasting impression.

 Publisher: 11 Bit Studios